 Cambridge and Sampoerna will develop the competence of Indonesian teachers to teach an international curriculum in English.
 Two hundred schools in Indonesia offer international education programmes with Cambridge, often in a bilingual setting in combination with the Indonesian national curriculum.

-Each year, Cambridge International Examinations sends accredited Cambridge trainers from the United Kingdom to Indonesia to spearhead over 30 teacher training events in Cambridge IGCSE and Cambridge International AS & A Level subjects.
-Serving a growing need for high quality schools and teachers, the partnership between Putera Sampoerna Foundation and Cambridge International Examinations will build local capacity for the delivery of professional development in education.
+Each year, Cambridge Assessment International Education sends accredited Cambridge trainers from the United Kingdom to Indonesia to spearhead over 30 teacher training events in Cambridge IGCSE and Cambridge International AS & A Level subjects.
+Serving a growing need for high quality schools and teachers, the partnership between Putera Sampoerna Foundation and Cambridge Assessment International Education will build local capacity for the delivery of professional development in education.
 As more Indonesian teachers become accredited to deliver Cambridge training for their colleagues, the capacity to deliver English-medium international education will increase in line with growing demand.

 Over time, Indonesian accredited Cambridge trainers will lead all teacher training events as well as other planned professional development initiatives for Cambridge schools in Indonesia, such as forums, workshops, conferences and professional communities of practice.

-The Memorandum of Understanding between Cambridge International Examinations and Putera Sampoerna Foundation was signed on Friday 17 February 2017 at the Sampoerna University campus on L’Avenue, Jakarta.
-Cambridge International Examinations also proudly announced its 200th Cambridge school in Indonesia – Sampoerna Academy, L’Avenue campus, which will be offering Cambridge IGCSE and Cambridge International AS & A Levels to its learners in the new semester.
+The Memorandum of Understanding between Cambridge Assessment International Education and Putera Sampoerna Foundation was signed on Friday 17 February 2017 at the Sampoerna University campus on L’Avenue, Jakarta.
+Cambridge Assessment International Education also proudly announced its 200th Cambridge school in Indonesia – Sampoerna Academy, L’Avenue campus, which will be offering Cambridge IGCSE and Cambridge International AS & A Levels to its learners in the new semester.

 'This provides an excellent opportunity for teachers in Indonesia to benefit from the growing demand for English-medium international education in Indonesia and abroad.
 Some of them will even become accredited Cambridge trainers themselves and learn from the best teacher training and assessment practices in the world.'